-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 5 E-mail Non- targeted/broad community On May 26, 2021, the Community Development Committee members and interested parties were e-mailed information for review and comment of the 2021 Action Plan.
-No comments received.
-N/A 6 Public Hearing Non- targeted/broad community On June 14, 2021 the Fargo City Commission held a public hearing to review the draft 2021 Action Plan for the City of Fargo (on regular agenda).
-This is an open meeting and the public was notified.
-No public comments received.
-N/A 7 Public Meeting Non- targeted/broad community On June 28, 2021, the City Commission met for final consideration and approval of the 2021 Action Plan (on consent agenda).
-No public comments received.
-N/A
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

+5 E-mail Non- targeted/broad community On May 26, 2021, the Community N/A

+Development Committee

+members and interested parties No comments

+were e-mailed information for received.

+review and comment of the 2021

+Action Plan.

+On June 14, 2021 the Fargo City

+Public Hearing Commission held a public hearing

+6 Non- to review the draft 2021 Action No public N/A

+targeted/broad Plan for the City of Fargo (on comments

+community regular agenda).
+This is an open received.

+meeting and the public was

+notified.

+Public Meeting On June 28, 2021, the City

+Non- Commission met for final No public

+7 targeted/broad consideration and approval of the comments N/A

+community 2021 Action Plan (on consent received.

+, agenda).

+Newspaper Ad On September 15, 2021, a notice

+8 was published in The Fargo Forum

+Non- seeking comment on the

+targeted/broad amended 2021 Action Plan.
+N/A N/A

+community September 16, 2021 was the first

+, day of the 30-day comment

+period.